cfpinto/graphql/README.md

 Whit this level of rewriting keeping backwards compatibility is tricky but did my best to do so.

 There are a few deprecation notices that will be dropped next version:
   - Root level classes will be dropped in favour of context namespace (GraphQL\Mutation => GraphQL\Actions\Mutation)
   - Parsers and Entities will be decoupled, you will be forced to inject Parsers in the Entities constructor
   - The `on()` method is used as syntax sugar, might be deprecated in favour of passing InlineFragment instances in the use method

-## How it works?
+## How it works

 Writing GraphQL queries can be a painful process.
 With GraphpQL query builder write PHP and get GraphQL